NGenetzky/hugo-academic-kickstart/content/talk/2020-06-20-git-annex/index.md

 - Provide a high level introduction of what git-annex is.
 - Compare and contrast the different ways git-annex can be used.
 - Convince 25% of audience try using git-annex
+- Provide a plethora of resources for future investigation

+### Background on the Author

+[Joey Hess][] really likes git.

+- [etckeeper][] is a collection of tools to keep track of /etc/ in Git.
+- [Ikiwiki][] is a wiki compiler that stores pages and history in Git.
+- [git-annex][] manages files with git, without checking contents into git.

 ### From the Author